kartoza/miniSASS/docs/src/developer/3rd-party-api-access.md

 # Accessing the miniSASS 3rd Party API

 This guide provides a detailed procedure for accessing the miniSASS 3rd party API, allowing you to retrieve site and observation data.
+The first section outlines the API and using a service like Postman and the second section outlines the use of Swagger as a standardized way to access the API.

 ## API Endpoint